Lovely Warren

-Lovely Ann Warren (born July 1, 1977) is an American politician and lawyer who served as the 69th mayor of Rochester, New York from 2014 until her resignation in 2021.
+Lovely Ann Warren (born July 1, 1977) is an American politician and lawyer who served as the 69th mayor of Rochester, New York, from 2014 until her resignation in 2021.
 She was previously the President of the Rochester City Council.
 She was the first woman to serve as mayor of Rochester, as well as the second African-American after William A. Johnson Jr.

 Early life and education

 Warren was born and raised in Rochester, New York.
 Her mother, Elrita Warren, a South Carolina native, who once worked at Kodak, ultimately became a health aide in nursing homes and hospitals.

-Warren graduated from Wilson Magnet High School and later earned a Bachelor of Arts degree in Government from John Jay College of Criminal Justice, followed by a Juris Doctor degree from Albany Law School of Union University.
+Warren graduated from Wilson Magnet High School and later earned a Bachelor of Arts degree in Government from John Jay College of Criminal Justice in 2000, followed by a Juris Doctor degree from Albany Law School of Union University in 2003.

 Career

 Warren began her career as a legislative assistant and chief of staff to New York Assemblyman David F. Gantt.
 She clerked for Rochester City Court Judge Teresa Johnson.
 She served as summer law clerk to New York Attorney General Eliot Spitzer.
 In 2004, Warren was admitted to the New York State Bar Association.

-In 2007 Warren was elected to the Rochester's City Council.
-In 2010 she was elected as the fifth president of the Rochester City Council, the youngest in Rochester's history.
+In 2007, Warren was elected to Rochester's City Council.
+In 2010, she was elected the fifth president of the Rochester City Council, the youngest in Rochester's history.

-In 2011, she was a participant in the We Live NY Summit at Cornell University.
+In 2011, she participated in the We Live NY Summit at Cornell University.
 She has appeared on panels sponsored by Rochester Downtown Development Corporation and the Rochester Chapter of the League of Women Voters.
 She also hosts a youth event at City Hall for students of the Rochester City School District.
 She has been a guest speaker at events for young people in the Rochester City School District and colleges including, the University of Rochester, Albany Law School of Union University, Towson University and Howard University.

 2013 Rochester mayoral election

 She won the 2013 Democratic primary over incumbent mayor Thomas Richards 57 percent to 42 percent.

 While Richards endorsed Warren and ended his active campaign, he remained a candidate on the Independence and Working Families lines.
 The Independence Party created the grassroots Turn Out for Tom campaign in an effort to get Richards re-elected mayor.
-Warren defeated Richards in the general election 55 to 39 percent.
+Warren defeated Richards in the general election, 55 to 39 percent.